byjg/php-scriptify/docs/script.md

 }
 ```

-You can run this method from command line with the following command:
+You can run this method from the command line with the following command:

 ```bash
 scriptify run \